-- 26.02 In order to maintain the validity of a factory warranty, and where it is not practicable to have bargaining unit Employees perform the work on any equipment on Site, then the work may be performed by qualified person(s) who are not members of a union affiliate of the Bargaining Council including vendor representatives where a second or more worker(s) is required they shall be from the bargaining unit. - 26.03 Work on any equipment on Site where bargaining unit Employees do not have the skill, expertise or equipment to perform such work efficiently, the Employer, in consultation with the Union, may have the work performed by persons who are not members of a union affiliate of the Bargaining Council, with the assistance of the bargaining unit members.
+- 25.02 In order to maintain the validity of a factory warranty, and where it is not practicable to have bargaining unit Employees perform the work on any equipment on Site, then the work may be performed by qualified person(s) who are not members of the Union including vendor representatives where a second or more worker(s) is required they shall be from the bargaining unit. - 25.03 Work on any equipment on Site where bargaining unit Employees do not have the skill, expertise or equipment to perform such work efficiently, the Employer, in consultation with the Union, may have the work performed by persons who are not members of the Union with the assistance of the bargaining unit members.

-27.00 Term
+26.00 Term